 American Indian nations traded along the Mississippi River for centuries before the arrival of Europeans in the mid-1600s.
 For nearly 200 years afterward, European traders exchanged manufactured goods with American Indian nations for valuable furs.
 Following the American Revolution, the U.S. competed fiercely with Great Britain for dominance of the North American fur trade.
 After the War of 1812 there were three main parties involved in the Upper Mississippi fur trade: American Indians (primarily the Dakota and Ojibwe), the fur trading companies, and the U.S. government.
 These parties worked together and each had something to gain from a stable trading environment.
-Both Fort Snelling and the Indian Agency were established at the river junction to help maintain the stability of the region's fur trade.
+Both Fort Snelling and the Indian Agency were established by the U.S. government at the junction of the Mississippi and Minnesota Rivers to control and maintain the stability of the region's fur trade.

 The Dakota and Ojibwe were the primary trappers of fur-bearing animals in the Northwest Territory.
 They harvested a wide variety of furs (beaver being the most valuable) in the region's woodlands and waterways.
 In exchange for these furs, French, British and U.S. traders provided goods such as blankets, firearms and ammunition, cloth, metal tools and brass kettles.
 The Dakota and Ojibwe had existed for thousands of years using tools made from readily available materials, but by the 1800s trade goods had become a part of daily life for many American Indian communities.
 Still, these trade goods often represented a trade-off: for example, metal trade knives may be more durable than traditional flint knives, but they were not as sharp.
 The main advantage of these trade goods lay in their availability.
 By the 1820s, however, some Dakota and Ojibwe communities had become dependent on trade goods for a certain level of prosperity and efficiency in their everyday lives.
 The fur trade had a tremendous effect on traditional Dakota and Ojibwe cultures and influenced U.S.-American Indian economic and political relations and events in the 19th century.